 The microbiome is an ecosystem of millions of microbes – like bacteria, yeasts, and even fungi – living within or on the human body.
 The term “gut microbiome” refers to the microbes inhabiting the GI tract.

 To minimize the gut damage and annoying symptoms the harmful microbes cause and maximize the benefits helpful microbes confer, we want many beneficial microbes and very few harmful microbes to live in our guts.
+There are typically too many harmful microbes and not enough helpful microbes in an unhealthy microbiome.
+This state of imbalance is called dysbiosis (Source).
+Check out our blog titled “Is My Microbiome Imbalanced” to learn more about dysbiosis.

 The Gut Microbiome and Detoxification

-A new study titled “Dietary Administration of Black Raspberries and Arsenic Exposure: Changes in the Gut Microbiota and Its Metabolites” examined how alterations in gut microbiome composition can affect health outcomes in arsenic exposure and toxicity.
+A new study titled “Dietary Administration of Black Raspberries and Arsenic Exposure: Changes in the Gut Microbiota and Its Metabolites” examined how alterations in gut microbiome composition can affect health outcomes in arsenic exposure and toxicity (Source).
 In particular, the study looked at how black raspberry consumption changed the gut microbiome and, in turn, changed arsenic detoxification ability.

 The authors hypothesized that these changes in the microbiome-related metabolites might affect arsenic toxicity and counter some of the adverse effects of arsenic exposure.
 They suggest that further research should be done on the gut microbiome’s interplay with detoxification.

-Are you looking to protect yourself from the threats that exposure to heavy metals, microplastics, and other environmental toxins pose to your body?
+Are you looking to protect yourself from the threats that exposure to heavy metals, microplastics, and other environmental toxins poses to your body?
 Though we don’t have all the answers yet, keeping your gut microbiome in check is a great place to start.
 Check out our blog, “How to Get Rid of Harmful Microbes,” to learn more about rebalancing your gut.
 Thanks for joining us today!